Lumi and Pyry

-Background
+Early life and background

+Pyry was born on 10 July 2013 and Lumi was born on 20 September 2014.

-On 16 April 2016, representatives Anne Kalmari (Centre) and Teuvo Hakkarainen (Finns party) of the 9-member Finland Agriculture and Forestry Committee (Finnish: Maa- ja metsätalousvaliokunta) traveled to Beijing and Shanghai for a week to discuss agriculture and forestry issues, food production and the promotion of Finnish exports.
+On 16 April 2016, representatives Anne Kalmari (Centre) and Teuvo Hakkarainen (Finns party) of the nine-member Finland Agriculture and Forestry Committee (Finnish: Maa- ja metsätalousvaliokunta) travelled to Beijing and Shanghai for a week to discuss agriculture and forestry issues, food production and the promotion of Finnish exports.

 They met with Chen Fengxuen, deputy minister of forest management responsible for pandas, to discuss forestry issues.
-The panda project, which had progressed in negotiations for a long time, "came as an extra point on the discussion list".
+The panda project, which had been in negotiations for a long time, "came as an extra point on the discussion list".
 Kalmari expressed to Keskisuomalainen that an agreement was 99,9% sure.

-Construction of the Ähtäri panda house started in February 2017.
-The interior space is about 2,400 square meters and the outdoor yard is about 3,000 square meters.
-The indoor conditions were challenging because it is a greenhouse-type climate.
-The humidity and temperature of the air in the enclosure are precisely controlled to keep the vegetation in good condition.
+Construction of the Ähtäri panda house began in February 2017.
+The interior space was about 2,400 square meters and the outdoor yard was about 3,000 square meters.
+Indoor conditions were challenging because it is a greenhouse-type climate.
+The humidity and air temperature in the enclosure were precisely controlled to keep the vegetation in good condition.

-The climbing area of the house is designed to closely resemble the pandas' natural environment.
-It is coated with a special compound because bear feces corrodes concrete.
-The building complex also includes a ticket office, a restaurant and a souvenir shop.
+The climbing area of the house was designed to closely resemble the pandas' natural environment, and was coated with a special compound, because bear faeces corrodes concrete.
+The building complex also included a ticket office, a restaurant and a souvenir shop.
 Construction on the panda house was not complete until a week before the arrival of the pandas.

 The building cost 8.2 million euros.
-The investment is paid for by Ähtärin Eläinpuisto Oy. Ähtäri city tried to grant it first eight million and then 10 million euro loan guarantees, but the Vaasa administrative court overturned the city council's decisions.
+The investment was paid for by Ähtärin Eläinpuisto Oy. Ähtäri city tried to grant it first eight million and then ten million euro loan guarantees, but the Vaasa administrative court overturned the city council's decisions.

-After travelling from Dujiangyan Panda Center, the pandas flew from Chengdu Shuangliu International Airport and arrived to Helsinki Airport on 18 January 2018.
+After travelling from Dujiangyan Panda Center, the pandas flew from Chengdu Shuangliu International Airport and arrived at Helsinki Airport on 18 January 2018.
 After being quarantined for a month, male Hua Bao (named Pyry, Finnish for snowfall or a blizzard) and female Jin Baobao (Lumi, Finnish for snow) could first be seen by the public on 17 February.